nrc/error-docs/error-design/error-handling.md

 Your strategy should include expectations for robustness (for example, how high priority is it that errors do not surface to the user?
 Should correctness, performance, or robustness be prioritised?
 What situations can we assume will never happen?), assumptions about the environment in which the code will run (in particular can errors/crashes be handled externally?
 Is the program run in a container or VM, or otherwise supervised?
 Can we tolerate restarting the program?
 How often?), do errors need to be propagated or reported to other components of the system?
 Requirements for logging, telemetry, or other reporting, *who* should handle errors (e.g., for a library, which kinds of error should be handled internally and which should the client handle), and how error/recovery states will be tested.

-Whether your project is a library or an application, and if an application whether it stands alone or is a component in a larger system, will have a huge affect on your error handling strategy.
+Whether your project is a library or an application, and if an application whether it stands alone or is a component in a larger system, will have a huge effect on your error handling strategy.
 Most obviously, if you are a stand-alone application then there is nobody else to handle errors!
 In an application you will have more certainty about the requirements of the system, whereas for a library you will likely need to provide for more flexibility.

 Having identified the requirements of your strategy, this will inform how you represent errors as types (discussed below and in the [next chapter](error-type-design.md)), where and how you will recover from errors, and the information your error types must carry (discussed in the following sections).